takram-design-engineering/three-geospatial/packages/clouds/README.md

 shadow: boolean = false
 ```

-Specifies whether this cloud layer defines the maximum height considered in BSM.
-All cloud layers below this layer will be included in BSM, while layers above it will be ignored.
+Specifies whether this cloud layer should be included in BSM.
+All cloud layers at or below this layer will be included in BSM, while layers above it will be ignored.
 If enabled on multiple layers, the highest layer takes precedence.

 ### Textures